-Multitool: Any multitool similar to a Leatherman is great.
-One can be shared amongst tent-mates.
-Own Buy Compass: Liquid filled.
-Appropriate for basic map and compass navigation.
-Models with adjustable declination are desirable as they make taking bearings easier.
-Maps can be purchased from AAI.
-Own Buy Optional Equipment The items listed below are not required, although many are nice "luxury" items that can make your course more enjoyable.
-Remember that a few ounces here and there add up to extra pounds on your back and knees during your course.
-Handiwipes: AKA the mountain shower.
+1 Ski Goggles : For use in high winds and heavy snow.
+These should be dark and block 100% of UV light.
+If you wear prescription glasses, these must fit comfortably over your glasses.
+Own Buy Handiwipes: AKA the mountain shower.
 For personal hygiene and general use.
 Own Buy Pee Bottle: 1-quart size minimum.
 A collapsible 2L Nalgene is recommended.
 Plastic bottles from the store such as Gatorade bottles can work well but the lids are less secure than a Nalgene.
 If you choose to bring one of these, use it carefully and make sure the capacity is adequate.
 Label your pee bottle well.
 Women should also bring a pee funnel; Freshette makes a tried and true model.
+Very nice to have on a cold, windy night when nature calls and you don't want to get out of your tent.
 Own Buy Bandana: These have many uses on the mountain.
-Materials : cotton Own Buy Entertainment: Books, games, cards, for evenings in the tent.
-Music players like mini-disc and MP3 players are popular because the device and media are small and relatively lightweight.
+Materials : cotton Own Buy Shorts: Lightweight shorts are nice for warm days and hiking into camp.
+Weight : 4 - 8oz / 110 - 227 grams Own Buy Entertainment: Books, games, cards, for evenings in the tent.
+MP3 players are popular because the devices and media are small and relatively lightweight.
+Bringing your smartphone along is also common since they also double as a camera.
+However, be cautious since there is an elevated risk of damage due to the harsher environments on the glacier.
 Own Buy Ear Plugs: Defense against snoring and high winds in the area.
 Own Buy Insect Repellent: Recommended.
 If bringing repellent, look for more concentrated repellent in smaller containers.
 Pack it in a Ziploc bag to prevent contaminating other items in your pack.
 Own Buy Camera: We recommend small point and shoot cameras that can easily be carried in an outside pocket or small case outside your pack.
 If you can't comfortably and safely carry your camera outside your pack, even in bad weather, you'll miss the best photo opportunities.
 Though some climbers bring them, SLR cameras are not recommended because of weight and bulk.
-Own Buy Note: If bringing a digital camera, consider your battery needs.
-If your camera uses a proprietary lithium ion type you may want to bring an extra.
+Note: If bringing a digital camera, consider your battery needs.
+If your camera Own Buy uses a proprietary lithium ion type you may want to bring an extra.
 If your camera uses AA or AAA batteries, use lithium batteries and bring one or two sets of extra batteries, more if you take a lot of photos.

-Water Bottle Parkas : These insulating jackets are for your water bottles to help prevent freezing.
+Water Bottle Parkas: These insulating jackets are for your water bottles to help prevent freezing.
 Bring one for each bottle.
 These are useful for early and late season courses.
+Own Buy

-Own Buy Buff/Balaclava: "Buffs" are a multifunctional neck gaiter that can substitute for a lightweight balaclava.
+Buff/Balaclava: "Buffs" are a multifunctional neck gaiter that can substitute for a lightweight balaclava.
+Highly recommended!!
 Materials : synthetic Own Buy Nose Protection : Designed to protect your nose from the sun, this is a cloth nose guard that fits onto your glacier glasses.
 Try the fit on your sunglasses; they should fit well without pushing the frames off your nose.
 Own Buy Foot Powder: A very small bottle will allow you to treat your feet daily, keep them dryer, extend the life of your socks, and help you avoid blisters/rashes from chronic wet feet.
-Weight: 1 - 2oz / 28 - 56 grams Examples: Gold Bond, Dr. Scholls Own Buy Small, comfortable climbing pack: Highly recommended.
-This will be very useful for the rock sections of your course, any lightweight technical ascents done.
-Weight: 16 - 36oz / 453 - 1000 grams Size Range: 28 - 35 liters / 1700 - 2100 cu in.
+Weight : 1 - 2oz / 28 - 56 grams Examples : Gold Bond, Dr. Scholls Own Buy Green Trails Mt.
+Baker Climbing Map: One map recommended per climbing team.
+You're guide will have a map, but you may wish to have your own for educational purposes.
 Own Buy Post-Climbing Clothing: A clean set of cotton clothing is an excellent item to leave in the vehicle for use upon your return.
 Own Buy